avwsolutions/cilium-show-n-tell-material/README.md

 ### Deploy demo application

-For this demostration we use the `Online Boutique`, which is a well-known `microservices-demo` application built for Google Cloud.
+For this demostration we use the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo), which is a well-known `microservices-demo` application built for Google Cloud Platform.
 Clone the repository and apply the `manifests`.

 ```
 git clone git@github.com:GoogleCloudPlatform/microservices-demo.git